apache/beam/learning/prompts/code-generation/07_io_json.md

     logging.getLogger().setLevel(logging.INFO)
     run()
 ```
-`JsonOptions` is a custom class that extends `PipelineOptions`.
-It is used to parse pipeline options from command line arguments.
-This code uses [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/) to parse command line arguments.
+The `JsonOptions` class is a custom class that extends the `PipelineOptions` object.
+It is used to parse pipeline options from command-line arguments.
+This code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/) to parse command-line arguments.

-[ReadFromJson](https://beam.apache.org/releases/pydoc/current/apache_beam.io.textio.html#apache_beam.io.textio.ReadFromJson) is a built-in Apache Beam transform that reads data from a Json file.
+The [ReadFromJson](https://beam.apache.org/releases/pydoc/current/apache_beam.io.textio.html#apache_beam.io.textio.ReadFromJson) transform is a built-in Apache Beam transform that reads data from a JSON file.